Lexington120/Lexington120.github.io/_posts/2023-12-25-Post-Tenure.markdown

 Need to address desire to teach advanced individuals

 Problem solving for the improvement of the human condition: there is no way to guarantee outcomes, but there are better mechanisms than capitalism to use when deciding what work to do - this ties into responsibility to society and your fellows

+While in the Galapagos and learning more about Darwin, it is once again vary palin how a safe and free environment are critical for useful throught and creative and impactful work

+Darwin would not have been able to develop his theory without freedom and the educational and monetary resources of his family

+As automation eliminates the need for everyone to be traditionally productive, individuals from all walks of life may find themselves in this 'New Tenure'

+Along with general humanism, promoting this New Tenure should be central to the impact I wish to make

+The resources to be top university-educated are out there for free, however people cannot use this to its full effect - is this because a certain environment and background is required alongside the material?